Magic and Rapport

 Attending a magic performance usually spells an evening full of fun wherein all that is required of you as a spectator is to sit back in your chair and relax while watching the magician span out his act with all the grace, panache and mystique of a seasoned professional.

-While this is an ideal scenario, reality is not as picture-perfect for a magician.
-At some of time in his career, every magician is bound to come across an odd spectator who is aggressive to the point of disrupting the entire show.
+While this is an ideal scenario, reality is not as picture-perfect for magicians.
+At some point in their career, magicians are bound to come across an odd spectator who is aggressive to the point of disrupting the entire show.

 Much of this aggression stems from the feeling prevalent amongst people that magic is all about deception and that a magician is an individual who has mastered the art of successfully deceiving others.

-Such people often land up at a magic show with the mindset that they are going to be deceived and hence must try to prevent that from happening by assuming an offensive stance or putting on a boring expression.
+Such people often land up at a magic show with the mindset that they are going to be deceived and hence must try to prevent that from happening by assuming an offensive stance.

 So what should be considered as being an appropriate reaction on part of the magician to counter such behavior?

 Before responding or even reacting, it is imperative for the magician to understand the psychology of the audience that prompts them to behave in such a way.